top of page

-Local Child Safeguarding Review
+Local Child Safeguarding Reviews

 A local child safeguarding practice review (LCSPR) is a process that aims to identify and learn from the factors that contributed to a serious incident involving a child.
 The review is led by an independent practitioner who has expertise in child protection and relevant fields.
 The purpose of the review is to improve the quality and effectiveness of the services that support children and families and to prevent similar incidents from happening in the future.